refayathaque/devops-on-GCP-with-tf-and-github/ready-to-containerize/spring-boot/hello-world/README.md

 - `docker run --publish 8080:8080 hello-world`
   - start the container and expose port 8080 to port 8080 on the host.

-pushing image to Container Registry:
+pushing container image to Container Registry:

-- `docker build -t hello-world`
+- `docker build -t hello-world .`
 - `docker image ls`
 - `docker tag hello-world gcr.io/${projectId}/hello-world`
 - `docker push gcr.io/${projectId}/hello-world`

+when provisioning associated resources like cloud run, cloud build, etc. with, push the container image to Container Registry manually by running commands above **prior to** running tf code - be sure to update the cloud-run.tf file with the image full repository name (e.g., gcr.io/${projectId}/hello-world)

+things to change in files when using this as a template

+- instances of "hello-world", to whatever you want to call this project
+- instances of ${project_id}, to your own project id